ldn-softdev/jtc/User Guide.md

 - cli arguments sequence following option `-i`,`-u` must be terminated with escaped semicolon: `\;`
 - the cli is also subjected for namespace / walk interpolation before it gets shell evaluated
 - the cli in argument do not require any additional escaping (except those which would normally be required by bash shell)
-- if pipeing in the cli is required then pipe symbol itself needs to be escaped and spelled standalone: `\|`
+- if piping in the cli is required then pipe symbol itself needs to be escaped and spelled standalone: `\|`
 - returned result of a shell evaluation must be either a valid JSON, or non-empty and non-error, then it's promoted to a _JSON string_ value
 - failed (those returning non-zero exit code) or empty results of the shell evaluations are ignored